joshnuss/svelte-kit-with-docker/README.md

 docker compose up --build
 ```

-The website is running on `localhost:5173`
+The site is now running on `localhost:5173`

 ```bash
 open localhost:5173
 ```

-Postgres is running on port `5433`.
+Postgres is also running, on port `5433`.
 To connect:

 ```bash
 psql --user=postgres --password --host=localhost postgres --port=5433